Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Medical care for persistent symptoms

-If nausea continues for several days or becomes severe, medical evaluation is important to rule out more serious health conditions.
+If nausea lasts more than a few days or becomes severe, medical evaluation is necessary to rule out serious conditions.

 home remedies for nausea including ginger tea hydration light food and rest